gabrielfalcao/lettuce/docs/tutorial/tables.rst

 handling data with tables
 =========================

-Lets imagine writing a MVC application.
+Let's imagine writing a MVC application.
 While writing the tests you will stumble in to a situation where there is a few models that must be added to the database, maybe you will also need to check the new state of those models.